 Leverage Risk.
 The use of leverage, whether directly or indirectly through borrowing from the credit facility with Société Générale (the "Credit Facility") or investments such as CLO junior debt and equity securities that inherently involve leverage, may magnify our risk of loss.
-CLO junior debt and equity securities are very highly leveraged (with CLO equity securities typically being leveraged nine to 13 times), and therefore the CLO securities in which we invest are subject to a higher degree of loss since the use of leverage magnifies losses.
+CLO junior debt and equity securities are very highly leveraged (with CLO equity securities typically being leveraged approximately ten times), and therefore the CLO securities in which we invest are subject to a higher degree of loss since the use of leverage magnifies losses.

-We have incurred leverage indebtedness for borrowed money.
-We may incur additional leverage, directly or indirectly, through one or more special purpose vehicles, indebtedness for borrowed money, as well as leverage in the form of derivative transactions, shares of preferred stock, debt securities and other structures and instruments, in significant amounts and on terms that the Adviser and our board of directors deem appropriate, subject to applicable limitations under the 1940 Act.
+We have incurred leverage through the use of borrowings and the issuance of our preferred stock.
+We may incur additional leverage, directly or indirectly, through one or more special purpose vehicles, indebtedness for borrowed money, as well as leverage in the form of derivative transactions, shares of additional preferred stock, debt securities and other structures and instruments, in significant amounts and on terms that the Adviser and our board of directors deem appropriate, subject to applicable limitations under the 1940 Act.
 Such leverage may be used for the acquisition and financing of our investments, to pay fees and expenses and for other purposes.
 Such leverage may be secured and/or unsecured.
 The more leverage we employ, the more likely a substantial change will occur in our NAV.
 Accordingly, any event that adversely affects the value of an investment would be magnified to the extent leverage is utilized.
 The cumulative effect of the use of leverage with respect to any investments in a market that moves adversely to such investments could result in a substantial loss that would be greater than if our investments were not leveraged.